thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 ## MakeMKV notes
 - MakeMKV cannot be redistributed, so only local builds or overlays include it.
 - CSS/region-protected DVDs require a drive that matches the disc region or a region-free drive/firmware.

+## Proxmox VM optical passthrough note
+If you are running inside a Proxmox VM and MakeMKV cannot see the real drive or optical commands fail, you may need a dedicated SATA HBA (e.g., ASM1166) passed through to the VM.
+Passing through a drive that shares the host SATA controller often blocks low-level SCSI commands.
+Moving the drive to a passthrough-capable HBA or using a USB optical drive with USB passthrough typically resolves this.

 ## Config (config.json)
 - `search_path`: optional override for scan roots.